Let’s get ready to rumble!

 - PetJournal Enhanced – Sort pets by level, alphabetical, pet type, rarity, pet specialisation and more.

 - Rematch – If you plan on battling a lot of tamers each day, this addon makes team changing a breeze.
-It will even add pets to a levelling queue and sort teams into groups.
+You can even add pets to a levelling queue and sort teams into groups.

-- BattlePetCount – Shows the quality of battle pets you already own during the battle, cage or tooltip.
+- BattlePetCount – Shows the quality of battle pets you already own during the battle, caged or tooltip.

 - Battle Pet BreedIDs – Download this addon to see all the BreedIDs in-game.
 Good to know for any serious pet battler.

-Since pets are account-wide, you’ll notice the same active pets when you log between toons.
-However, you’ll only be able to do the Pet Tamer challenges once per account.
-If you have several of the same pet or ones you simply don’t want, you can right-click the pet to cage them to sell in the AH or gift.
-Note that wild pets are not tradeable.
+Pets are account-wide so you should notice the same active pets on each of your toons.
+However, Pet Tamer challenges can only be completed once per account.
+If you have duplicate pets or ones you simply don’t want, right-click the pet to cage them to sell in the AH or gift.
+Wild pets are not tradeable.